 "Marriages are foundations, Walburga," Irma said, overriding her.
 "They are the base upon which structures of families are built.
 But more than that, it is the coming together of two people who have to live together, make decisions together and support each other.
 I will not speak of love and other such frivolous things, but tell me: even between Bogdan and you, was there no affection?
 Did you not come to see him as someone you could trust, be protected by, and he as someone who knew he held a duty towards you?"

 Reeling from her mother's heated speech, Walburga was astonished to find her eyes prickling at the mention of what she'd had with Bogdan.
 She had never loved him, that much was true.
 And yet, so were all the answers to her mother's questions.

-For all the world to see, things were as fine as they could have been within the Black family.
+For all the world to see, things were as fine as they could be within the Black family.
 Then Cygnus, holding the hand of a flushing Druella with obvious affection, had announced that they were going to be having their first-born at a family function.
 Walburga considered that day to be the one that had started her life's descent into hell.

-A truly cold breeze, stirring the flaps of her coat and making the leaves stir around her feet brought her back to the present.
+A truly cold breeze, stirring the flaps of her coat and making the leaves stir around her feet, brought her back to the present.
 She spotted the gates a few steps ahead, but she'd had enough of this walk.
-Whatever little pleasure she may derived from Cygnus being unable to provide the family with an heir had long since been stolen by the brooding thoughts her brother had roused in her.
+Whatever little pleasure she may have derived from Cygnus being unable to provide the family with an heir had long since been stolen by the brooding thoughts her brother had roused in her.

 With one last look at the house, she tightened the folds of her cloak around her and Disapparated.

 Author's note: Years have passed, many things have changed.
 The Black siblings have arranged their family lives, or lack thereof.
 Be sure to follow the story as the time-line steadily shifts towards another era—the era of influenced by none other than the Dark Lord himself.